nimeshdilshaan/Playwright-Project-ITPM/README.md

 ```
 ## How It Works

-All test cases are stored in `test-data/cases.js`.
+All test cases are stored in `singlishTestData.json`.
 Each test case has:
 - A unique ID (like Pos_Fun_0004)
 - Input text in Singlish
 - Expected output in Sinhala
-- Test description

-The main test file (`translator.spec.js`) loops through these cases, enters the input, waits for the output, and compares it with the expected result.
+The main test file (`singlishTranslator`) loops through these cases, enters the input, waits for the output, and compares it with the expected result.

 ## Notes